JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.

-## Why does Julia need the dots to fuse the loops?
+## Why does Julia need dots to fuse the loops?

 You might look at an expression like `2 * X.^2 + 6 * X.^3 - sqrt(X)` and
 think that it is "obvious" that it could be combined into a single loop